China Says firmly Opposes Trade Deals That Harm Its Interests - UrduPoint

 -

-China says 'firmly opposes' trade deals that harm its interests5 minutes ago
+China says 'firmly opposes' trade deals that harm its interests6 minutes ago

 -